 Notes

-Be sure to read the Ingredient and Baker's Notes above this Recipe Card, for more tips on making this recipe.
+Be sure to read the notes above this Recipe Card, for more tips on making this recipe.
 You will also find photos of making these bagels, that you might find helpful.

 Cuisine: American, Canadian